yadavknm/portaldocs/portal-sdk/generated/design-patterns-controls-TabControl.md

 * Use on content-heavy pages that require a significant amount of scrolling to access the various sections.
 * Be concise on the navigation labels, ideally one or two words rather than a phrase.
-* Make sure all the children of the Tab component are Sections
+* Make sure all the children of the each Tab component are Sections
+* Use the TabControl on all wizards as "steps"

 <a name="best-practices-don-t"></a>
 #### Don&#39;t

-* Don’t use on pages which don’t scroll.
 * Don’t use the Tab to link to a new page.
 * Don’t use the Tab to link to hidden content.